 The Ornithology collections have been published and are available to download (as PDFs) here.

 Specimens from the Natural Science collections are on display at Thinktank.
 The bulk of the reserve collections are at The Museum Collections Centre.
-Research requests can only be considered by appointment and with at least 3 months notice.
+Research requests can only be considered by appointment and with as much notice as possible, ideally at least 3 months.